Welcome to the third installment of the annual Year-End Awards here at The Hockey Writers.

 WINNER: Marc-Eduoard Vlasic of the San Jose Sharks (receiving 6 of 28 first-place votes and appearing on 10 of 28 ballots)

 Second among blueliners in plus/minus and a defensive rock.
 He was also one of the league leaders in possession stats among blueliners.

 RUNNERS-UP: Duncan Keith of the Chicago Blackhawks and Shea Weber of the Nashville Predators

 DETAILS: Like every year, this was a bit of a horse-race.
 24 players received votes and 15 of them got at least one first-place vote.
 Vlasic won by 13 points, and two-time winner Chara finished fourth.

 Our version of the Selke Trophy, this honours the forward who had the most outstanding season, focusing primarily on the defensive aspects of the position.

-RUNNERS-UP: Pavel Datsyuk of the Detroit Red Wings and Jonathan Toews of the Chicago Blackhawks
+RUNNERS-UP: Anze Kopitar of the Los Angeles Kings and Jonathan Toews of the Chicago Blackhawks

-DETAILS: 15 players received votes and 5 of them received first-place votes.
-Bergeron won by 12 points over Datsyuk.
-The first and second-place finishers repeated from last year.
-Pascal Dupuis was a distant fourth.
+DETAILS: 21 players received votes and 9 of them received first-place votes.
+Bergeron won by 7 points over Kopitar, who tied him with 10 first-place votes.